 Ramadan is one of the most beloved and special months in the Islamic calendar, in which one of the Five Pillars of Islam has a very important role, but do you know why Ramadan is held in such high esteem?
-Here, UK Islamic Mission will introduce you to the history of Ramadan, why Muslims observe Sawm and why the Islamic community take the opportunity to become closer to their faith.
+Here, UK Islamic Mission will introduce you to the history of Ramadan, why Ramadan is the most sacred month in Islamic culture and why Muslims observe Sawm.
+We will also explore how the Islamic community take the opportunity to become closer to their faith.

 Despite never being taught how to read or write, Muhammad (PBUH) was able to recite the words that Gabriel commanded him to recite before him.
 According to the Qur’an, the angel Gabriel would continue to speak the words of Allah (SWT) to Muhammad (PBUH) over the course of 23 years in this way, after which the Prophet (PBUH) would share the message with the people.